calx0r/Blog/Zero-Point/CRTO.md

 Am I touching disk?

-Am I generating a bunch of unnecessary traffic?
+Am I generating unnecessary traffic?

-Would a built-in C2 capability accomplish the same thing?
+Would a built-in capability accomplish the same thing?

 What would this look like from the defender's side?

 I'm still learning this part.
 Passing CRTO obviously didn't turn me into a red team operator overnight.

-It did get me thinking more about the difference between simply getting an objective and how you actually got there.
+It did get me thinking more about the difference between simply achieving an objective and how you actually got there.

 That's something I want to keep improving on.